not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-SAMPLES.md

 * Building a simple simple sequence
 * Using multiple lanes with sequences running in parallel
+* Using segment blocks
 * Using eight- and triplet timings
 * Using variables and random values
 * Starting and stopping lanes through triggers
 * Using input ports as CV sources
+* Using to component-pool to reduce script size using re-usable components

 ## Creating Clock Signals